COVID-19 and St. Thomas’ Church

 - Hand sanitiser – you must use the sanitiser on the way in and the way out of the Church.

-- Face masks – these are mandatory unless you are covered by the Government exemptions.
+- Face masks – these are mandatory during services unless you are covered by the Government exemptions.

 Q: I’m still shielding and I don’t feel able to attend in person.
 What can I do?

 We understand that some people will not feel able to return to Church physically yet, and this is fine!
 We are still here for you if you need us.
 We have a team of people who keep in touch with members of the congregation, and if you would like to chat, you can reach out to our clergy via the Contact page.